Virtual-Coffee/virtualcoffee.io/CONTRIBUTING.md

 - Reviews discuss content, not the person who created it.
 - Reviews are constructive and start conversation around feedback.

-If the Pull Request looks good, a maintainer will typically give feedback and merge the request immediately, otherwise they'll let you know what questions they have or what needs to change before your work can be accepted.
+If the pull request looks good, a maintainer will typically give feedback and merge the request immediately, otherwise they'll let you know what questions they have or what needs to change before your work can be accepted.
 Once it is, you'll see your changes on the main branch and VOILA, open source contribution complete!

 ### Suggested Changes

-We may ask for changes to be made before a Pull Request can be merged, either using [suggested changes](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/incorporating-feedback-in-your-pull-request) or Pull Request comments.
+We may ask for changes to be made before a pull request can be merged, either using [suggested changes](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/incorporating-feedback-in-your-pull-request) or pull request comments.
 You can apply suggested changes directly through the UI.
 You can make any other changes in your fork, then commit them to your branch.

-As you update your Pull Request and apply changes, mark each conversation as [resolved](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request#resolving-conversations).
+As you update your pull request and apply changes, mark each conversation as [resolved](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request#resolving-conversations).

 ### Tips and Gotchas

 This section is just little notes and bits of info that can smooth over some of the bumps and hiccups that can come along with contributing.

-- While this isn't absolutely required, we highly recommend **associating your Pull Requests with the Issue that they're intended to address**.
+- While this isn't absolutely required, we highly recommend **associating your pull requests with the issue that they're intended to address**.
 This makes review much easier and avoids confusion when looking back at past commits.
-GitHub allows you to link a Pull Request to an issue, both during and after the Pull Request's creation (the option should be located in rightmost panel of the GitHub Pull Request interface).
+GitHub allows you to link a pull request to an issue, both during and after the pull request's creation (the option should be located in rightmost panel of the GitHub pull request interface).
 - **Please do not hesitate to ask for help** in any part of this process if you feel confused.
 As soon as they can, project maintainers can try and get you through the parts which are confusing you.
 Just be aware that no one here is a GitHub expert :).
 We're just folks happy and willing to help others get some experience.
 - Be extra careful when working with git in the command line.
 Incorrectly typed names or commands can have strange results, and navigating git issues can be very perplexing.
 Fortunately, there's a plethora of resources on fixing said issues, and rest assured that any error you make has already been done, and solved, by someone.